SalsaBoy990/uifactory/src/posts/2019-09-14-static-site-express-a-nodejs-based-static-site-generator.md

 ---
-title: static-site-express, a static site generator
+title: 'static-site-express, a static site generator'
 date: '2019-09-14'
-thumbnail: static-site-express/static-site-express.png
+thumbnail: /assets/images/design/static-site-express.png
 excerpt: >-
   static-site-express is a simple Node.js based static-site generator that uses EJS and Markdown.
 You can deploy your static site to the Netlify cloud computing platform.
 Deploy, customize, and write your own blog.
 type: website
 ---